exercism/java/concepts/method-overloading/about.md

 # About

-Method overloading is a key concept in Java, allowing a class to have more than one method with the same name, as long as each method has a different parameter list.
+[Method overloading][method-overloading] is a key concept in Java, allowing a class to have more than one method with the same name, as long as each method has a different parameter list.
 This feature is a fundamental aspect of Java's object-oriented programming and provides a way to perform similar operations with different types or numbers of inputs.
 Method overloading enhances the readability and organization of code by allowing methods that perform similar functions to share the same name.
 It is important to note that overloading is determined by the method's signature, which includes the method name and the parameter list.

-## Key Points:
+## Key Points

 - **Signature Matters**: The return type is not part of the method signature, so just changing the return type of a method does not constitute overloading.
 - **Parameter Differences**: Overloaded methods must differ in the number or type of parameters.